 - Hand sanitizer locations are available throughout Universal and individual bottles are also available for purchase.

-During our visit, passholders did not need to use the finger scan when entering the theme parks or traveling between parks on the Hogwarts Express.
+During our visit, passholders did not need to use the finger scan when entering the theme parks or traveling between parks on the Hogwarts Express (you'll need to show your ID).
 We saw team members frequently cleaning high-touch areas, and there was plenty of signage to show where restrooms are available for hand washing, along with hand sanitizer dispensers.

 What happens if a park reaches capacity ?